 If you are planning a visit to Kew Gardens, then the best time to explore is in the early morning hours.
 You would encounter fewer crowds and will get ample time to explore all the attractions on the premises.
 Summer and Spring are the best times of year to visit the Kew garden.

-Kew Gardens tickets can always be purchased at the walk-in ticket counters.
-However, it is highly recommended that you book your tickets in advance online.
+it is highly recommended that you book your Kew Gardens tickets in advance online.
 You will get the best value tickets online, and will also be able to book time slots as per your preference in advance.

 Visitors of all age groups are welcome at Kew Gardens.
 All those aged under sixteen need to be accompanied by adults at all times when inside the garden.

 Are there places to eat inside Kew Gardens?

 Yes, there are restaurants and shops in Kew Gardens where you can enjoy Thai delicacies and buy various cosmetic and beauty products.